tvandalovsky/tvandalovsky/README.md

-# Hi there 👋 , I'm Thomas!
+# Hi there 👋!
-## I am a junior at Brandeis University currently majoring in Computer Science and Economics with a minor in Math!
+## My name is Thomas Vandalovsky and I am a junior at Brandeis University currently majoring in Computer Science and Economics with a minor in Math!

 <!--
 **tvandalovsky/tvandalovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.